Bruno-Barradas/petnet-engagement-predictor/README.md

 The model performs perfectly because the target variable was generated using a deterministic formula.

-This is intentional and is clearly documented as part of the project design.

 ⚠️ Limitations

 This dataset is simulated, so the model performance is intentionally very high.

 The goal of this project is not to claim real-world prediction accuracy, but to demonstrate how a product analytics pipeline can be structured for a social media app.

-In a real production environment, engagement would depend on additional variables such as:
+In a real production environment, engagement would depend on:

 content quality
-recommendation algorithm behavior
+recommendation algorithms
 hashtags
 time decay
 media quality